Lushi County: Economy

 Lushi County's economy is dominated by agriculture.
 Edible fungi, Chinese medicinal materials, animal husbandry and under-forest economy are the pillar industries of Lushi's agriculture.
-It has 300 million bags of Lushi mushroom bags, of Lushi walnuts, 1 million mu of Lushi Forsythia serrata and more than of greenhouse vegetables have won the National Edible Mushroom Industrialization Construction Demonstration County, National Export Mushroom Quality and Safety Demonstration Area, National Excellent Mushroom Export Base County, Lu's Forsythia Chinese Characteristic Agricultural Product Advantage Area, Henan Province Chinese Herbal Medicine Industry Development Ten Strong county title.
+It has 300 million bags of Lushi mushroom bags, 1,000,000 mu (70,000 ha) of Lushi walnuts, 1 million mu of Lushi Forsythia serrata and more than 1,200 mu (80 ha) of greenhouse vegetables have won the National Edible Mushroom Industrialization Construction Demonstration County, National Export Mushroom Quality and Safety Demonstration Area, National Excellent Mushroom Export Base County, Lu's Forsythia Chinese Characteristic Agricultural Product Advantage Area, Henan Province Chinese Herbal Medicine Industry Development Ten Strong county title.
 Tourism is also an important economic pillar of Lushi County.
 In 2015, Lushi County received more than 8.54 million tourists and achieved a total tourism revenue of more than 6.17 billion yuan.

 Lushi County is located in a contiguous poverty-stricken area in the Qinba Mountains.
 In 2016, the poverty incidence rate in the county reached 18.9%, ranking first in Henan Province.
 Lushi County began to carry out large-scale poverty alleviation and relocation in 2016, and as of February 2021 In January, 8,727 households with 31,353 people in Lushi County were relocated for poverty alleviation, and 55 resettlement sites were built.
 Among them, Xingxianli Community in Yingzi Village, Hengjian Township is the largest ex-situ poverty alleviation and relocation community in Henan Province.
 There are 2,757 households with 11,227 persons in 18 townships in the county.
 In 2020, the per capita disposable income of all residents in Lushi County is 17,195.5 yuan, the per capita disposable income of urban residents is 29,184 yuan, and the per capita disposable income of rural residents is 11,478.7 yuan.
 On February 26, 2020, the Henan Provincial Government approved Lushi County to withdraw from poverty-stricken counties.
 In March 2021, Lushi County was listed as a key county for rural revitalization in Henan Province.